1. Home

 Compliance and Risk Management Structure

-To oversee compliance and risk management of the Shiseido Group, a Global Risk Management & Compliance Committee chaired by the CEO has been established at the global headquarters.
-In addition, HQ/SJ Compliance Committee oversees compliance in the Japan region.
+To oversee compliance and risk management of the Shiseido Group, a Global Risk Management & Compliance Committee chaired by the Global CEO and composed of Regional CEOs and HQ Executive Officers has been established at the global headquarters.

-Significant matters and progress related to compliance and risk management, including major incidents, are reported/proposed to the Board of Directors through the CEO or the management team.
+Significant matters and progress related to compliance and risk management, including major incidents and responses, are reported/proposed to the Board of Directors through the Global CEO or the management team.

 Enterprise Risk Management

-In fiscal year 2022, the Risk Management Department interviewed HQ Executive Officers, Regional CEOs and External Directors for their perception of Group risks.
+In fiscal year 2023, the Risk Management Department interviewed and discussed with HQ Executive Officers, Regional CEOs and Directors for their perception of risks.
 Regional risk assessments and input from relevant functions, as well as insight from external advisors, were also taken into consideration.
 As a result, the Risk Management Department identified material risks that may impact the key areas of our medium-term strategy, SHIFT 2025 and Beyond.
-As shown in the table below, the identified risks were evaluated with three axes: “the impact on business,” “likelihood,” and “vulnerability.”
-Furthermore, the above-mentioned committees and related meetings held discussions to prioritize the risks and consider the status of countermeasures.
+As shown in the table below, the identified risks were evaluated using three metrics: “Impact on business,” “Likelihood,” and “Vulnerability.”
+Subsequently, prioritization and countermeasures were confirmed through the above aforementioned committee meetings and additional individual meetings.

 Impact on business